alicegodden/fishpi/README.md

 ```

+# How to Use FishPi:

+Input piRNA Sequence: Launch the FishPi application.
+Enter your piRNA sequence in the provided text field and click the "Submit analysis" button.
+piRNA sequences can be obtained from your own analyses or from a repository like piRbase: http://bigdata.ibp.ac.cn/piRBase/

+View Analysis Results: FishPi will analyze the piRNA sequence and display the results in a popup window.
+The results include a bar chart showing complementary TE counts by type and the total TE count.

+Export Data: You can export the complementary TE sequences to a CSV file or save the bar chart as an image file using the export buttons provided in the popup window.

 # License:
 This project is distributed under the GNU General Public License (GPL), which ensures that it remains open source and freely accessible for use and modification.